 Styling Possibilities

 Cork wall tiles offer additional possibilities.
 Used as feature panels, they add texture and acoustic control simultaneously.
-Natural finish cork brings warmth; stained or painted cork can serve as coloured acoustic panels.
+Natural-finish cork brings warmth; stained or painted cork can serve as coloured acoustic panels.

 Living With Cork